connect2brain/mtms/README.md

 - Start XLaunch.
 Tick the checkbox "Disable access control".

+- Alternatively, run `C:\Program Files\VcXsrv\vcxsrv.exe" :0 -multiwindow -clipboard -wgl -ac`.
+This command can also be added to
+Windows start-up.

 - Run `ipconfig`, replace the IP address in DISPLAY variable in `.env` file with the host IP address reported by `ipconfig`, under the section `Ethernet adapter vEthernet (WSL)`, and add `:0.0` to the end of the IP address, e.g., `DISPLAY=172.31.32.1:0.0`.

+- Alternatively, run `python update_ip_for_wsl.py` in `scripts` directory, which updates DISPLAY variable in `.env` file automatically.

 ##### Setting up the pedal